meshery/meshery/docs/pages/guides/mesheryctl/working-with-mesheryctl.md

 ---
 layout: default
-title: Using mesheryctl
+title: Using Meshery CLI
 description: How to use mesheryctl
-permalink: guides/mesheryctl/using-mesheryctl
+permalink: guides/mesheryctl/working-with-mesheryctl
 language: en
 type: Guides
 category: mesheryctl
 ---

 Meshery's command line interface is `mesheryctl`.
-Use `mesheryctl` to both manage the lifecyle of Meshery itself and to access and invoke any of Meshery's application and service mesh management functions. `mesheryctl` commands can be categorized as follows:
+Use `mesheryctl` to both manage the lifecyle of Meshery itself and to access and invoke any of Meshery's application and cloud native management functions. `mesheryctl` commands can be categorized as follows:

 - `mesheryctl` - Global overrides and flags
+- `mesheryctl app` - Service Mesh Application Management
 - `mesheryctl filter` - Service Mesh Filter Management
 - `mesheryctl mesh` - Service Mesh Lifecycle & Configuration Management
 - `mesheryctl perf` - Service Mesh Performance Management